 Step 2: Gather sold data

 The first place you should look at is Land Registry.
 It’s free to search their online database of sold prices which dates back over 20 years.
-However, you’ll still have to pay for such things as boundary maps and titles.
+That said, you’ll still have to pay for such things as boundary maps and titles.

 Step 3: Add in property data

 Having access to floor plans, photos and the agent’s description enables us to build a picture of similar local properties.
 So, we can begin to estimate a fair price for the property we are looking at purchasing.

 It’s worth remembering that while the data doesn’t lie and you can quite easily value a property, you are dealing with people who may act irrationally.
 So you might want to think about the emotional side of the transaction.

-Consider how you can build rapport with the seller so that you can use your data to your advantage.
+Consider how you can build rapport with the seller and agent, so that you can use your data to your advantage.
 This could be as simple as taking to the seller about something they’re interested in or buying them a bottle of their favourite wine.

 What your prepared to pay

 However, using the data you gathered above, you can start to build a picture of the true value of any property.
-It’s best to illustrate with a few examples.
+Let’s look in more depth at a few of these scenarios.